roytang/blog/content/replies/2013/04/c98eua8/index.md

 - '6'
 ---

-#6 is part of the Omega Effect crossover with the Daredevil and Punisher books\n\n#8 is an epilogue for the Ends of the Earth storyline from Amazing Spider-man\n\nThey are probably not included in Vol 2 because they are included with separate volumes for their own storylines. \n\nIt should be fine to miss them, but you might also be interested in reading the above two storylines.
+#6 is part of the Omega Effect crossover with the Daredevil and Punisher books

+#8 is an epilogue for the Ends of the Earth storyline from Amazing Spider-man

+They are probably not included in Vol 2 because they are included with separate volumes for their own storylines.

+It should be fine to miss them, but you might also be interested in reading the above two storylines.